 La Place Bellecour is a large square in the heart of Presqu’île.
 This huge (312m by 200m) open space is certainly the most important feature of Lyon and the “kilometer 0” of the city: all distances are counted from this point.

-It was a swamp and pasture till the beginning of the18th century, when Louis XIV obtained the ownership of the square and managed to create the "Place Royale".
+It was a swamp and pasture until the beginning of the18th century when Louis XIV obtained ownership of the square and created the "Place Royale".
 Named Place Louis-le-Grand, it was adorned with a bronze statue of the king made by Martin Desjardins.
-During the French Revolution, an altar dedicated to Liberty was erected on the square on 14, July 1790.
-The square changed its name and became the Place de la Fédération and in 1972 a guillotine was installed here.
+During the French Revolution, an altar dedicated to Liberty was erected on 14 July 1790.
+The square changed its name and became the Place de la Fédération, and in 1972 a guillotine was installed here.

 The royal statue was destroyed in 1793, and the square was then named Place de l' Égalité.
-On 21, June 1800, Napoleon I, after his victory at Marengo, laid the foundation stone for new buildings around the square, which renamed again to Place Bonaparte and later to Place Napoléon.
+On 21 June 1800, Napoleon I, after his victory at Marengo, laid the foundation stone for new buildings around the square, which was renamed again to Place Bonaparte and later to Place Napoléon.
 During the Bourbon Restoration, in 1825, a new Statue of Louis XIV was erected.
-Finally, under the French Third Republic the square took its current name: Place Bellecour.
+Finally, under the French Third Republic, the square took its current name: Place Bellecour.